 4. Debt Ratios

 The debt ratio for your business is your total debt divided by your total assets.
 This shows how "leveraged" your company is.
-While generally its a good idea to keep your debt ratio low, you may be able to use debt wisely to help grow your business.
+While generally it's a good idea to keep your debt ratio low, you may be able to use debt wisely to help grow your business.

-There two important types of debt ratios to consider relating to assets and equity, or what are referred to as solvency ratios.
-These ratios help you to determine the financial risk of your business and its liabilities, and help you to understand the creditworthiness of your business and its long-term sustainability.
+There two important types of debt ratios to consider relating to assets and equity, or what is referred to as solvency ratios.
+These ratios help you to determine the financial risk of your business and its liabilities and help you to understand the creditworthiness of your business and its long-term sustainability.
 You'll want to check your ratios against benchmarks for your industry to understand your financial risk.